Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_02_voice_virtual_assistant/guide.en-gb.md

 OVH_AI_ENDPOINTS_ACCESS_TOKEN = os.environ.get('OVH_AI_ENDPOINTS_ACCESS_TOKEN')
 ```

- Next, Define the client that will be used to interact with the models:
+ Next, define the clients that will be used to interact with the models:

 ```python
 llm_client = OpenAI(